Introduction

 Mirror Sites - Original Files

 Not surprisingly, the list of mirror sites found on places such as reverse.net and at web42.com is getting shorter.
-Of the list of 40 listed on those pages, which appear to have been written in November 2004, there are just five left in April 2023.
+Of the list of 40 listed on those pages, which appear to have been written in November 2004, there were just five left in April 2023.
+When I checked in February 2024, the mirror in Hungary had gone leaving just four, and just one outside the US.
 Although that is quite a drop, for a 20 year old program that is quite a feat.